List of Maps

 We have worked with a range of partners to prepare and supply maps for the West of England:

-Six regional archives Bath Records Office, Gloucestershire Archives, Somerset Archives, Wiltshire & Swindon History Centre, Wells County Council and South Somerset District Council have provided access to historic tithe, enclosure and other maps from their collections, and secured permission from the copyright holders for them to be included in the project.
+Seven regional archives Bath Records Office, Devon Archives, Gloucestershire Archives, Somerset Archives, Wiltshire & Swindon History Centre, Wells County Council and South Somerset District Council have provided access to historic tithe, enclosure and other maps from their collections, and secured permission from the copyright holders for them to be included in the project.
 Basic conservation care was given to make fragile maps stable enough to move and photograph.
 Making the maps digitally accessible online is also indirectly aiding conservation through reduced need to physically handle the original documents in archives.

 ICAM Archives Ltd were commissioned to digitally photograph and supply these map files to the project.
 Some of these maps are very large and unwieldy, so have had to be photographed in sections which are later stitched together using graphic software.